 What are the different credit monitoring companies providing scores to Canadians?

-Lenders don’t use these scores to determine your credit-worthiness, so they are meaningless when it’s time to apply for a credit card or mortgage.
+Lenders don’t use these scores to determine your creditworthiness, so they are meaningless when it’s time to apply for a credit card or mortgage.

 What is the difference between a “soft” and a “hard” credit check?

-Tips to manage your credit score
+Tips for managing your credit score

 In Canada, lenders aren’t required to share the details of your FICO credit score with you.
 They can offer general information and make broad recommendations.
 You’ll get the greatest benefit from making sure the information on your credit report is accurate.
-Here’s are some practical ways you can improve your credit score:
+Here are practical ways to improve your credit score:

-- Review your credit report regularly: Leverage online services for easy, immediate access to your credit score.
+- Review your credit report regularly.
+Leverage online services for easy, immediate access to your credit score.

-- Correct errors on your credit profile: File a claim with the credit bureau to have them investigate or correct the errors as soon as possible.
+- Correct errors on your credit profile.
+File a claim with the credit bureau to have them investigate or correct the errors as soon as possible.

-- Apply for credit only when you need it: Applying for multiple forms of credit in a short amount of time may impact your credit score.
+- Apply for credit only when you need it.
+Applying for multiple forms of credit in a short amount of time may impact your credit score.
 However, if you’re mortgage rate shopping, you have a grace period of 30 to 45 days.

-- Keep balances low: Try to keep your balances below 30% of your limit across all credit cards.
-Credit utilization accounts for about one third of your FICO score.
+- Keep balances low.
+Try to keep your balances below 30% of your limit across all credit cards.
+Credit utilization accounts for about one-third of your FICO score.

-- Pay off non-mortgage debt on time: Pay off your credit cards with the highest interest first, and never miss a payment.
-Payment history makes up the highest scoring portion of your FICO score.
+- Pay off non-mortgage debt on time.
+Pay off your credit cards with the highest interest first, and never miss a payment.
+Payment history makes up the highest-scoring portion of your FICO score.

-- Consider the impact of closing accounts: Closing a credit card account can shorten your credit history and increase your credit utilization.
+- Consider the impact of closing accounts.
+Closing a credit card account can shorten your credit history and increase your credit utilization.
 You may also lose precious points for this.